The complete book-based approach to primary English

 How does it work?

-The Teach Through a Text Approachfrom Literacy Tree
+The Teach Through a Text Approachfrom The Literacy Tree

-The Teach Through a Text approach is the backbone for all of our Writing Roots and each aspect is reinforced within Literary Leaves, Spelling Seeds and the other Literacy Tree resources.
+The Teach Through a Text pedagogy is the backbone for all of our planning sequences and each aspect is reinforced within the other components

 p-d